maxgrenderjones/streamutils/docs/api.rst

     :param encoding: Encoding of file to open.
 If None, will try to guess the encoding based on coding= strings
     :param tokens: Stream of tokens to take the first few members of (i.e. not a list of filenames to take the first few lines of)

-.. py:function:: join(sep=None, tokens=None)
+.. py:function:: join(sep=' ', tokens=None)

-    Joins a list-like thing together using the supplied `sep` (think :py:func:`str.join`)
+    Joins a list-like thing together using the supplied `sep` (think :py:func:`str.join`).
+Defaults to joining with a space

     >>> split(sep=',', n=[1,4], tokens=['flopsy,mopsy,cottontail,peter']) | join(',') | write()
     flopsy,peter

-    :param sep: string separator to use to join each line in the stream
+    :param sep: string separator to use to join each line in the stream (default ' ')

 .. py:function:: last(default=None, tokens=None,)